harishboopathi/Bluestamp_portfolio_2023/index.md

 ## Challenges
 My main challenge was coding my modified arm, I was using the previous arms code however the one I designed had 2 servos for more power on the claw and one of the servos were in the opposite direction.
 After assembling the arm and beginning to code the arm I realized the code was very hard to understand as it had no documentation as to how the custom libraries that the default arm had worked which was difficult for me.
 ## Next steps
 My next step is to make the controller and joysticks wireless as the messy wiring makes it aesthetically unpleasant and restricts the distance I have to be from the claw.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7PaMYvwxk2c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 ## Summary
 My first milestone was achieved when I managed to control my arm manually and pick up a paper cylinder.
 I did this by first assembling the arm and utilizing the 3 servo pivots to maneuver my arm in various directions.